 Wheat Williams received his Bachelor of Music from Georgia State University, with previous studies at Belmont University School of Music in Nashville, Tennessee.
 A tenor, he studied operatic voice with Betty Boone and Dr. Ted Wylie, respectively.

 A native of Decatur, Georgia, Wheat is a professional church chorister and soloist, with a lifetime of experience in traditional worship and classical music in churches throughout Atlanta.
 But he is equally at home not only with traditional Classical music, but also Rock, Pop, Musical Theater, and the Great American Songbook.
-He teaches Voice at all levels, to students of all ages and interests, along with Guitar, and Beginning Piano to young children..
+He teaches Voice at all levels, to students of all ages and interests, along with Guitar, and Beginning Piano to young children.
+He has taught in several established music schools in the Atlanta area.

 For three years he was the business manager for the Atlanta Baroque Orchestra, a leading early music chamber group.
 Before that he was a volunteer and consultant with the Bob Moog Memorial Foundation, which applies the history of electronic music to music education.
 In decades past he was a nationally-published music journalist.